avcoder/unit08-lesson04/slides.md

 # Exercise: Counter (pg.3)

-- Now that we have the logic built for our countdown timer, Build a UI for it so it uses our `TimeSegment` component to display the Seconds left
+- Now that we have the logic built for our countdown timer, Build a UI for it so it uses our `TimeSegment` component to display the Seconds left via `status.distance?.seconds`
    - Re-use the TimeSegment component to additionally display the:
       - minutes left
       - hours left